zyedidia/crypt/README.md

 $ crypt op file.txt.crypt micro file.txt
 ```

-Or simple open an interactive shell:
+Or open an interactive shell and view/edit the files from there:

 ```
 $ crypt op file.txt.crypt bash
 ```

-You can then view/edit the files from in the shell.

 # Install